Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ```
 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [ARM](#arm-violations): [Errors](#arm-errors) or [Warnings](#arm-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

-### <a name="r4009" ></a>R4009 RequiredSystemDataInNewApiVersions
+### <a name="r4009" ></a>R4009 RequiredReadOnlySystemData

 **Category** : ARM Error

 **Applies to** : ARM OpenAPI(swagger) specs

+**Output Message** :
+1. if missing the systemData , output:
-**Output Message** : The response of operation '{operation name}' is defined without 'systemData'.
+The response of operation '{operationId}' is defined without 'systemData'.
 Consider adding the systemData to the response.

+2. if the systemData is not read only, output:
+The property systemData in the response of operation:'${operationId}' is not read only.
+Please add the readonly for the systemData.

 **Description** : Per [common-api-contracts](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-contracts.md#system-metadata-for-all-azure-resources), all Azure resources should implement the `systemData` object property in new api-version.
-In this lint rule, the version after 2020-05-01 considers as a new API version.
+The systemData should be readonly.

 **CreatedAt**: May 21, 2020

-**LastModifiedAt**: May 21, 2020
+**LastModifiedAt**: February 26, 2021

-**How to fix the violation**: For each response in the GET/PUT/PATCH operation add the systemData object.
+**How to fix the violation**: For each response in the GET/PUT/PATCH operation add a readonly systemData property.
 It's recommended to refer to the 'systemData' defined in [v2/types.json](https://github.com/Azure/azure-rest-api-specs/blob/7dddc4bf1e402b6e6737c132ecf05b74e2b53b08/specification/common-types/resource-management/v2/types.json#L445) which is provided for fixing the error.
 ``` json
 "MyResource": {